-Following implementation of the permittee's Asset Management Plan, the permittee shall develop a written report that summarizes asset management activities completed during the previous year and planned for the upcoming year.
+The permittee shall develop a written report that summarizes asset management activities completed during the previous year and planned for the upcoming year.
 The written report shall be submitted to the EPA at the address below on or before January 31 of each year.

-U.S. Environmental Protection Agency, Region 5 Water Division - NPDES Programs Branch Attention: Tribal Team Leader - WN-15J 77 West Jackson Blvd.
+U.S. Environmental Protection Agency, Region 5 Water Division - Permits Branch Attention: Tribal Team Leader - WP-16J 77 West Jackson Blvd.
 Chicago, Illinois 60604